These men are currently in formation with the Oblates of the Virgin Mary in the United States. Scroll down for more information on each seminarian.

 Br.
 Nathan Marzonie, OMV

 Br.
 Nathan comes to us from Flushing, MI.
-An Armenian, Br.
+The fifth of six children, Br.
 Nathan is fluent in both Armenian and Turkish as well as English.
-He is the fifth of six children and was homeschooled before entering the University of Michigan.
-He graduated in 2011 with a B.S. in Molecular Biology and a B.S. in Laboratory Science.
+He graduated from the University of Michigan in 2011 with a B.S. in Molecular Biology and a B.S. in Laboratory Science.
 He applied to medical school but felt a call to enter the seminary.
-He joined the Oblates in September 2012 and made first vows on August 5, 2015.
+He is in his third year of theology studies, and pursuing a Master’s degree in bibilical studies.

 “The world offers you comfort; you were not made for comfort, but for greatness.”
 Pope Benedict XVI

+Br.
 Leland hails from Pittsburgh and has one younger sister.
 He studied at Carnegie Mellon University where he received his B.S. in Computer Science and his M.S. in Robotics.
 Working as a software engineer in Pittsburgh, he first heard of the Oblates from reading the books of Fr.
 Timothy Gallagher, OMV.
-Leland began his novitiate year with us in August of 2016.
+Br.
+Leland professed his first vows on August 5, 2017, and is in his second year of theology studies.

 “Do not be afraid.
 Open wide the doors for Christ.”
 St. John Paul II

+Br.
 Jonas is the youngest of three children and comes to us from Queens in New York City.
 He earned his B.S. in Journalism and Technical Writing from NYU Polytechnic School of Engineering and worked for twelve years as a copy editor and page designer at various newspapers across the country.
 He first learned about the Oblates from watching the appearances of Fr.
 Timothy Gallagher, OMV on TV and was recommended to the Oblates by his spiritual director.
-Jonas began his first year of postulancy at Our Lady of Grace Seminary in September 2014 and is now in his novitiate year.
+Br.
+Jonas began his first year of postulancy at Our Lady of Grace Seminary in September 2014 and professed his first vows on August 5, 2017.
+Br.
+Jonas is in his second year of theology studies.

 “In this world there is tribulation, but be of good cheer, for I have conquered the world” John 16:34b

 Daniel hails from Naples, FL, the youngest of two boys.
 He graduated from the University of Florida with a BA in History and Classics (2014) and an MA in History (2015).
 He worked at that university as a liturgy assistant and campus ministry assistant.
 He heard of the Oblates through Fr.
 Timothy M. Gallagher, OMV who was giving a seminar on the Discernment of Spirits.
-Daniel entered the Oblates in September of 2016.
-He enjoys cooking, reading good books, and traveling.
+Daniel entered the Oblates in September of 2016, and entered the novitiate in August, 2018.

 “You have made us for yourself, Lord, and our hearts are restless until they rest in You.”
 St. Augustine, “Confessions”

-Jonathon comes to us from Corcoran, MN, a suburb of Minneapolis.
-The first of three children, Jonathon earned his B.S. in Physics and Mathematics from the University of Minnesota in 2015.
-He worked as a cashier at Sam’s Club and at the Wells Fargo corporate offices.
+Jonathon comes to us from Corcoran, MN, a small suburb of Minneapolis.
+The first of three children, Jonathon earned his B.S. in Physics and Mathematics in 2015 from the University of Minnesota, where he was active in Saint Paul’s Outreach.
 He first heard of the Oblates when reading Fr.
-Tim Gallagher’s “Discernment of Spirits.”
+Tim Gallagher’s “Discernment of Spirits,” and was recommended to them by the campus minister at his university.
 Jonathon began his first year of postulancy in September of 2016.
-He enjoys backwoods camping, board games, and drinking craft beers.
+He enjoys camping, hiking, board games, and the occasional math problem.
+Jonathon , and entered the novitiate in August, 2018.

 “In all that you do, in word or deed, do everything in the name of Christ Jesus, giving thanks to God the Father through him.”
 Colossians 3:17

 The second of three children, Jorge was born in Fullerton,CA but most recently lived in Long Beach.
 He earned his AA degree in Film from Cerritos College and worked as an assistant on some film shoots.
 He first heard of the Oblates of the Virgin Mary through his godparents, who were married at the OMV parish of St. Peter Chanel in Hawaiian Gardens, CA. A man who enjoys editing and writing scripts for films, Jorge counts Charlie Chaplin, Alfred Hitchcock, and Christopher Nolan among his favorite directors.
-He entered the Oblates in September of 2016.
+He entered the Oblates in September of 2016, and entered the novitiate in August, 2018.

 “Pray the Rosary frequently.
 It costs so little, and it’s worth so much.”
 St. Padre Pio